 - Shan Spice Combo #2 (Bombay Biryani, Meat Masala, Nihari, Seekh Kabab)

-Cookbooks are fun!
-They also let you customize dishes to your own taste.
+Cookbooks let you customize dishes to your taste and learn the “why” behind the flavors.

-- Vegan Richa’s Indian Kitchen: Traditional and Creative Recipes for the Home Cook by Richa Hingle
+- Vegan Richa's Indian Kitchen by Richa Hingle

 - Beyond Curry Indian Cookbook: A Culinary Journey Through India by Denise D'silva Sankhé